Help with your Lens Options

 snowy conditions, they become extra dark, due

 to the intense ultraviolet light).
-Both Sunsensors™
+Both

-and Transitions™ need ultraviolet rays from
+Sunsensors™ and Transitions™ need ultraviolet

-daylight to darken, meaning they're not always
+rays from daylight to darken, meaning they're not

-without anti-reflection AR coating are darker in
+lenses without anti-reflection AR coating are

-sunny conditions, whereas with anti-reflection AR
+darker in sunny conditions, whereas with

-coating, they are better inside and at night
+anti-reflection AR coating, they are better inside

-Transition™ lenses are better with the AR
+The thin 1.6 Transition™ lenses are better with

-coating.
-The higher lens index value (1.6)
+the AR coating.
+The higher lens index value

-causes reflections to increase.
-Having an AR
+(1.6) causes reflections to increase.
+Having an

-coating helps to eliminate this.• Our 1.59 AR Polycarbonate lenses are good for
+AR coating helps to eliminate this.• Our 1.59 AR Polycarbonate lenses are good for

 sport as they are tougher than normal lenses.